 Overview

-When consumers update their contact information (such as phone number, email, or address) in Virtual Agent 2.0 (VA 2.0), ACE captures and applies those changes in real time.
-This document explains what happens to that data, how text messaging preferences are handled, and what workflow triggers may apply.
+When consumers update their contact information (such as phone number, email, or address) in VA 2.0, ACE captures and applies those changes in real time.

 What Happens When a Consumer Updates Their Information